There are two available options when managing groups with SAML, both are described below. These 2 options can be combined.

 - Set the SAML name of the group to

 - In ADFS, create a new Send Group Membership as a Claim rule.

 - Select the AD group AD Pro Users.

-groups(enter it manually, do not select from the drop-down list).
+groups(enter the value, do not select from the drop-down list).

-Licenses can now be managed in AD by adding/removing users/groups to/from the AD Pro Users group.
+Licenses can now be managed in AD by adding/removing users/groups to/from the group AD Pro Users.

-(All the names and identifiers can be varied.
-Names here are chosen as placeholders to illustrate which names must match and not).
+The names and identifiers can be varied.
+The examples above are chosen as placeholders to illustrate which names must match or not.